 Other County Licenses:

-County licenses for fortune tellers (and others with similar occupations), bondsman, dance hall operators, owners of establishments serving mixed alcoholic beverage, auto graveyards, circuses, and carnivals are issued by DTA.
+County licenses for fortune tellers (and others with similar occupations), bondsman, owners of establishments serving mixed alcoholic beverage, auto graveyards, circuses, and carnivals are issued by DTA.